julesazuma/news-scrape/README.md

-# news-scrape
+# mongo-scraper
-A web app that lets users view and leave comments on the latest news.
+A web app that scrapes news and lets users view and save articles.
+They can also leave comments.